bootlin/training-materials/slides/networking-driver-netdev/networking-driver-netdev.typ

 - Both APIs use the same representation : #kstruct("flow_rule")

-=== Multi-queue and priorisation
+=== Multi-queue and prioritisation

 - Some Ethernet Controllers have multiple `tx` and`rx` queues

-- On the *transmit* side, allow shaping and priorizing traffic
+- On the *transmit* side, allow shaping and prioritizing traffic

 - On the *receive* side, allow load-balancing and per-queue actions